tchibanda24/Microcontroller-O.S./MyShell/README.txt

  This file contains the shell commands that can be issued by the user.
 When a command is called, the necessary system call is made by the kernel to execute that command from the user.
 There are also 5 test commands for playing with the push buttons/LEDs to test if they work.

- The functionality of each function can be described by typing 'help' on it's own to get all the functions, or followed by the name of a specific command to get just that command run.
+ The functionality of each function can will described by typing 'help' on it's own to get all the functions, or followed by the name of a specific command to get just that command run.

     REFERENCES: The part of my free() function that I now use to convert string to hex was put together with a bit of help from a reference online